 When I collapsed with a diabetic low in the home supply store while holiday shopping a couple of weeks ago, my 65-year-old father was faced again with the great pain in his life.
 He couldn't make my diabetes go away.

 Throughout the past 10 months, we have been fortunate to speak with many of the best and brightest in the dementia field and to those impacted by dementia.

 In September, The Patterson Foundation and the Sarasota County School District hosted a symposium that brought more than 80 local educators and education directors from Sarasota-area arts, science and history organizations together to explore ways to engage students in learning and successfully meet new state and national education standards.
 On Wednesday, the second event in The Patterson Foundation Symposium Series focused on techniques to integrate the arts throughout the curriculum to spark understanding, inspire curiosity and reach non-traditional learners.

 This national organization provides a connection point and serves as a resource for college age students living with diabetes.

-The Patterson Foundation, based in Sarasota, Fla., has formed a collaborative partnership with the University of South Florida to create New Realities of how populations manage chronic disease - from patient and physician education tools to societal perception of chronic disease.
+The Patterson Foundation has formed a collaborative partnership with USF Health to create New Realities of how populations manage chronic disease.